MasoniteFramework/docs/sessions.md

 ## Resetting Data

-You can reset a both the flash data and the session data through the `reset` method.
+You can reset both the flash data and the session data through the `reset` method.

 To reset just the session data: